forem/forem/docs/installation/docker.md

 # Docker [Beta]

-Our docker implementation is incomplete and may not work smoothly.
-Please kindly report any issues and any contribution is welcomed!

 1. Install `docker` and `docker-compose`
 1. `git clone git@github.com:thepracticaldev/dev.to.git`
 1. Set environment variables above as described in the "Basic Installation"